bormaxi8080/osint-timeline/DRAFT.md

 ----

 **Software Development & APIs:**

+AI Pair Programming in Your Terminal. **Aider** lets you pair program with LLMs to start a new project or build on your existing codebase: https://github.com/Aider-AI/aider

 **SchemaSpy** is a database metadata analyzer.
 It helps your database administrators and developers visualize, navigate and understand your data model.
 With an easy-to-use HTML-based report, traversing the entity-relationship diagram has never been simpler: https://github.com/schemaspy/schemaspy